gogatekeeper/gatekeeper/docs/content/_index.md

 error-page: templates/error.html.tmpl
 sign-in-page: sign_in.html.tmpl
 register-page: register.html.tmpl
-# the location of a certificate you wish the proxy to use for TLS support
+# the location of server side certificate for gatekeeper
 tls-cert:
-# the location of a private key for TLS
+# the location of a server side private key for gatekeeper
 tls-private-key:
 # TLS options related to admin listener
 tls-admin-cert:
 tls-admin-private-key:
-tls-admin-ca-certificate:
 tls-admin-client-certificate:
 # the redirection URL, essentially the site URL, note: /oauth/callback is added at the end
 redirection-url: http://127.0.0.1:3000